AdobeDocs/commerce-operations.en/help/installation/prerequisites/search-engine/overview.md

 1. The search engine web server (listening on port 443) proxies the request to the search engine server (by default, it listens on port 9200).

 1. Access to the search engine is further protected by HTTP Basic authentication.
-For any request to reach the search engine, it must travel over SSL *and* provide a valid username and password.
+For a request to reach the search engine, it must travel over SSL *and* provide a valid username and password.

 1. The search engine processes the request.